krishnagupta71/linux/assignment/Assignment-2/Readme.md

 * Tested the machine to check its capability for VMX virtualization.
 * Researched and discussed MSRs to be read in the SDM and contributed to the testing of the code.
 * Contribution also includes writing code for the test program that exercises the functionality in the hypervisor's modification.
+* Updating the answers for the questions in the README.md file

 ## Q2.
 Describe in detail the steps you used to complete the assignment.